elit0451/DatabasesBlogEntry/README.md

 Since adding an index lead to intangible results, we were exposed to the idea that we need to dig deeper in order to deal with the undesirable performance.
 A resource we often referred to for inspiration was the [MongoDB documentation website](https://docs.mongodb.com).
 What also helped us advance was going through a [developer course dedicated to MongoDB](https://www.linkedin.com/learning/learning-mongodb/replication-and-sharding?u=57077785) in the _Linkedin Learning platform_, where we got to refresh all our knowledge about this database engine.

-So far we had been using the application itself for performance measurements, which might not fully reflect the actual timing.
-It was also adding a layer of complexity while meddling around with different changes to the database, therefore we shifted to the isolated environment of Mongo Client and its native profiling tool.

 We were using the isolated environment of Mongo Client and its native profiling tool for performance results, however, we have developed a specific application for the books’ processing and importation processes into the specified collection(s).
-This step helped us to reduce the time gap between investigation itterations.
+This step helped us to reduce the time gap between investigation iterations.

 Our final endeavour was to remake the schema from including a different collection by reference, to embedding all the relevant data into one big collection.
 Running the profiler against this new method, revealed a significant drop in execution time.

 The newly designed schema model, followed by the modified query look is presented below.
-Changing the schema also reduced the complexity of the query.
+Changing the schema also reduced the complexity of the used query.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/21998037/70529664-68a27680-1b51-11ea-911d-c63dbfaf4cbb.png" width=20%></p>